 Can I ship packages to myself before I move into my room?

-Are Freshman required to live on-campus?
+Are Freshmen required to live on campus?

 About Moving In